akostrik/stage_telegram_python/README.md

 Enjoy the service http://localhost:5173/

 # Technical details of the developement
-_To understand this section, the reader should have basic knowledge of computer sciences teminology_
+_To understand this section, the reader should have basic knowledge of computer sciences terminology_

 Separation of the data treatment provided by `Server 1` and the presentation functionality provided by `Server 2` and `Server 3` falls into the pattern of [Model-View-ViewModel (MVVM)](https://ru.wikipedia.org/wiki/Model-View-ViewModel).

 `Server 1` and `Server 2` represent the backend functionality, while `Server 3` ensures the Frontend one.

 `Server 1` creates a listening socket on Telegram API, and then blocks while waiting for new connections. `Server 2` listens, by the same means, to `Server 2` API, and `Server 3` listens to `Server 3` API.
-It means, than the kernel puts the processus into an interruptible sleep state and runs other processes. [^14]
+It means that the kernel puts the processus into an interruptible sleep state and runs other processes. [^14]

 ## The parameters of the application
 - The characteristics of the propaganda